 - Videography: Video not only enhances understanding but also helps jurors remember key points.
 When time comes for them to decide, you don’t want them to have forgotten the most essential elements.

-- Large format boards: A graph, diagram or chart often is the best way to summarize details.
-Large format boards ensure the juror can actually see those graphics in the courtroom and make sense of the information on them.
+- PowerPoints & Large format boards: A graph, diagram or chart often is the best way to summarize details.
+Large format boards & PowerPoints allow for annotation and unobstructed view, so the jurors can make sense of the information.

 These are just a few examples.
-Your legal graphics may also include PowerPoint presentations and technical tutorials that bring jurors up to speed.
+Your legal graphics may also include accident reconstruction videos and technical tutorials that bring jurors up to speed.

 Most lawyers are aware that it’s not only the strength of evidence that wins or loses cases; it’s how that evidence is presented.
 Graphics help you speak to the ultimate decision-makers, the jury, in a way that bolsters your chances for success.